mthvedt/qarth/README.md

 A library for using OAuth without setting your hair on fire.

+## Overview

+* Authenticate users in four lines of code[1].
+* Zero-configuration Friend workflows.
+Authenticate users in one line of code[1].
+* Polymorphic OAuth requests--support multiple providers at once with zero additional code.
+* Single credential object with multimethod type information.
+Modify, extend, and implement new behavior.

+[1] Additional lines of code may apply.

 ## Rationale

 There are several good OAuth libraries for Clojure,